Mexican Car Insurance: Everything You Need To Know

 Where To Buy Mexican Car Insurance

-If you are looking for the easiest way to purchase Mexican car insurance, I recommend searching online for an international insurer who specializes in Mexican auto policies.
-Generally, the rates will be better and you can receive your policy in a matter of minutes.
+If you are looking for the easiest way to purchase Mexican car insurance, I recommend searching online for an international insurer that specializes in Mexican auto policies.
+Generally, the rates will be better, and you can receive your policy in a matter of minutes.

 For simplicity and convenience, I highly recommend BajaBound.com for all your Mexican car insurance needs.
-They are BBB rated A+, which is always something you should look for when purchasing a policy online.
+They are rated A+ by the Better Business Bureau, which is always something you should look for when purchasing a policy online.
 They also offer some of the most competitive rates in the industry and have been providing Mexican auto insurance to people since 1994.

-It’s as simple as entering some basic information about your vehicle and your trip, submitting all that info, then a quote will appear onsite instantly.
-From there, you may add or subtract any additional coverage you desire, as well as set the limits of how much you are covered for.
-Once you finalize your quote and purchase your new policy, you can print it out instantly and you are ready to go.
+It’s as simple as entering basic information about your vehicle and your trip, submitting all that info, then a quote will instantly appear on the site.
+From there, you may add or subtract any additional coverage you desire and set the limits of how much you are covered for.
+Once you finalize your quote and purchase your new policy, you can print it out instantly, and you are ready to go.

 This is a quote that I mocked up on their website in less than a minute for 7 days in Mexico, with a vehicle valued at $30,000.
-Here, you will be able to adjust whether your want liability only, as well as other limits like third party liability and medical payment coverage limits.
+Here, you can adjust whether you want liability only, as well as other limits like third party liability and medical payment coverage limits.

 I know it all sounds super simple, but that’s because it is.
 If you don’t choose BajaBound, there are other great options available online as well, so choose whatever works best for you.
 But, if you want a knowledgeable and competitive company that has a trustworthy record, BajaBound.com would be my first choice.